Light skin: Evolution

-Ancient Populations
+Ancient populations

 Some authors have expressed caution regarding the skin pigmentation SNP predictions in early Paleolithic groups.
 According to Ju et al. (2021): "Relatively dark skin pigmentation in Early Upper Paleolithic Europe would be consistent with those populations being relatively poorly adapted to high-latitude conditions as a result of having recently migrated from lower latitudes.
 On the other hand, although we have shown that these populations carried few of the light pigmentation alleles that are segregating in present-day Europe, they may have carried different alleles that we cannot now detect.
 As an extreme example, Neanderthals and the Altai Denisovan individual show genetic scores that are in a similar range to Early Upper Paleolithic individuals, but it is highly plausible that these populations, who lived at high latitudes for hundreds of thousands of years, would have adapted independently to low UV levels.
 For this reason, we cannot confidently make statements about the skin pigmentation of ancient populations."

-Research in 2022 inferred that the use of an "intermediate" skin tone phenotype, are for those commonly found in present-day Southern European and Mediterranean populations, as opposed to "pale" ones in present-day Northern Europeans.
+Research in 2022 inferred that the use of an "intermediate" skin tone phenotype, are for those commonly found in present-day Southern European, West Asians, North Africans and Mediterranean populations, as opposed to "pale" ones in present-day Northern Europeans.